ctcuff/UCFParking-API/README.md

 # UCFParking-API
 This is a 2-in-1 project.
 An unofficial API wrapper for [UCF's parking service](http://secure.parking.ucf.edu/GarageCount/) hosted as a Python app on Heroku, and a website to view a graph of the data.
 Why did I make this you ask?
-Instead of making a request to UCF's parking website and scraping the HTML, it now becomes as easy as making a request to [this API](https://ucf-garages.herokuapp.com/api) and parsing the json.
+Instead of making a request to UCF's parking website and scraping the HTML, it now becomes as easy as making a request to https://ucf-garages.herokuapp.com/api and parsing the json.

 How exactly is this useful you ask?
 Well, making a request to the `/api` route returns a JSON response with info about each parking garage (spaces taken, percent full, etc).
 Making a request to the `/data/all` route returns a JSON response with info about how full each garage was from January to the current date (<b>BEWARE</b>, this will return a lot of JSON as each hour passes).
 The list is updated at the top of every hour every day.
 To view a specific date, make a request to `/data/month/{month}/day/{day}` where `{month}` is an int representing the month (1 for January, 2 for February, etc) and `{day}` is an int representing the number day of that month.
 For example, [`https://ucf-garages.herokuapp.com/data/month/1/day/2`](https://ucf-garages.herokuapp.com/data/month/1/day/2) returns how full each garage was on January 2nd.
 Any date in the future will just return an empty JSON array that looks like this: `{ "data": [] }`